 Guided by a thorough case history and examination, your doctor will evaluate your individual needs and determine a course of treatment.
 This conservative, natural approach to better health avoids the dangers associated with invasive procedures and addictive drugs.

 Q: What is maintenance care?

-A: Regular chiropractic check-ups are as important as regular dental check ups for wellness.
+A: Regular chiropractic check-ups are as important as regular dental checkups for wellness.
 You should have them even if you "feel" well because they help prevent future problems and help to maintain your good health.
-Dr. Hatfield's recommendations for your care are the same as those he would make for members of his own family under the same circumstances.
+The doctors' recommendations for your care are the same as those they would make for members of their own families under the same circumstances.
 We want you to remain well!